 - Performed comparative analysis of operating expenses in Excel.

-Computer Assistant, Center for Information Technology Services, XYZ College
+Computer Assistant, Center for Information Technology Services, Spring 2016

-- Answered students’ questions regarding issues with personal and school computers, as well as school programs including Blackboard.
+- Answered students’ questions regarding issues with personal and school computers.

 - Received award for excellent communication skills.